jacobvc/Neopixel-Display-System/NeopixelServer/DESIGN.md

 #### Assets
 The assets subdirectory has header files containing the embedded webpage file contents (webcontent.h/webcontent.min,h) and header files containing the data for builtin bitmaps.
 The data in the bitmap header files is in RGB (5-6-5) format.

+### Preference Functionality
+Peferences are persistent configuration values that are stored in ESP32 nonvolatile memory.
+The preferences implementation maintains the preferences values in global memory variables for normal access, and saves the preferences to persistent memory upon change.
+Preference values can be accessed as parameters.

+Preferences are implemented in neopixelparams.cpp.

+    void GetPreferences();  - Get preferences from persistent memory into global variables void SavePreferences(); - Save global preference variables into persistent memory

+### Output Functionality
+The general pattern for parameter implementation is to implement the functionality and to connect it to parameters using an accessor.
+In the case of outputs, the values are values of GPIO signals, and the hardware itself is treated as the implementation.
+That is, GPIO read / write are the accessors to the actual hardware implementation Outputs are implemented in neopixelparams.cpp.

 ### Parameter Access
 Parameters are named properties that are externally visible and potentially modifiable from an external interface.
 The Parameter interface makes parameter definitions visible via metadata generation, distributes parameter values